Afrodinho/Markdown-Tutorial/What is Markdown?.md

 Markdown is a plaintext editor that has formatting abilities.
 If you've already had the opportunity to edit a document in markdown you might've already noticed that it looks just like a TextEdit on Mac or Notepad on Windows.

 So for instance I had to use GitHub to post this tutorial but I don't really like the way I cannot see how something looks live as I am typing it.
 I just see it like a plain text.
 So I usually use another website to create what I want and copy to GitHub.

+If you know any other coding language you will be able to figure out Markdown easily.
+Likewise if you are proficiant with Microsoft word, you will figure Markdown easily once you know how to do certain things.

+## Links to tutorials
+[Homepage/Readme](

+[What is Markdown](

+[How to Block Code](

+[How to Link Photos](